Classifying Programming Languages

 Machine language is the direct representation of the code and data run directly by a computing device.
 Machine languages feature:

-The machine instructions are carried out in the hardware of the machine, so machine code is by definition machine-dependent.
+The machine instructions are carried out directly in the hardware of the machine, so machine code is, by definition, machine-dependent.
 Different machines have different instruction sets.
 The instructions and their operands are all just bits.

-Machine code is usually written in hex.
-Here’s an example for the Intel 64 architecture:
+Here’s an example program, expressed as a bit stream, for the Intel 64 architecture:

 89 F8 A9 01 00 00 00 75 06 6B C0 03 FF C0 C3 C1 E0 02 83 E8 03 C3